-When there’s lots of non-kosher products around, it’s a prime source for ideas…what would I like to make in a kosher version?
+When there are lots of non-kosher products around, it’s a prime source for ideas…what would I like to make in a kosher version?

 Aren’t these falafel wraps a good idea?
 How about those falafel poppers below, with yogurt inside?
 I got the idea for the Rice Krispie Ice Cream Sandwiches in Kids Cooking Made Easy after spotting an ice cream-stuffed Rice Krispie treats in the freezer aisle at Wegmans and they’re still one of my favorite summertime treats.

 What do you like to pick up at mainstream markets that you wish kosher supermarkets carried?
 Let us know here!